neondatabase/postgresql_anonymizer/docs/tutorials/2-dynamic_masking.md

-# 2- How to use Dynamic Masking
+# 2- Dynamic Masking

-> With Dynamic Masking, the database owner can hide personal data for
+💡 With Dynamic Masking, the database owner can hide personal data for some users, while other users are still allowed to read and write the authentic data.

-> some users, while other users are still allowed to read and write the
+## Requirements

-> authentic data.
+**Please check out the [intro](tutorials/0-intro/) of this tutorial if you haven't read it yet**

 ## The Story

 Paul has 2 employees:

 - Jack is operating the new sales application, he needs access to the real data.
 He is what the GPDR would call a **\"data processor\"**.
 - Pierre is a data analyst who runs statistic queries on the database.
   He should not have access to any personal data.

 ## How it works